• Skip to primary navigation

 7. I didn’t add any seasoning to this recipe.
 Black beans, tostadas and cotija all contained salt.
 If your avocado tostadas are not seasoned enough, you can add more cotija.
 That should be enough.

-Filed Under: Appetizer, Cook Tagged With: appetizer, avocado, black bean, cheese, cotija, easy, lunch, mexican, refried bean, tostada
+Filed Under: Appetizer, Cook Tagged With: appetizer, avocado, black bean, cheese, cotija, easy, latin american, lunch, refried bean, tostada

 Previous Post: « Hong Kong Style Milk Tea Popsicles